Community Pool Update

 The decision to build the new pool on Scarborough Street behind Innovative Waste was made after a lot of careful consideration and debate.
 The Trust rated all available pieces of council land based on several criteria and considered ideas from the community gathered over 2016-2019 including the work from the Sport Recreational Leadership Team, the Combined Sports Groups and feedback from Council’s annual plan process.

 The site provides plenty of space for parking, future development and expansion, easy connections to local walking and cycling tracks and stunning views.
 Funding is already being sought for community BBQs, sinks, shading and seating areas, native planting and improvements to walkways and cycleways in the area.

 All work on the pools to date is part of stage one of the longer term project to build an indoor aquatic centre.
 Later stages will add a building and an heating, ventilation and air conditioning (HVAC) system to convert the pools into an indoor aquatic centre.

 The Kaikōura Community Charitable Trust recently secured $950,000 from the Lottery Earthquake Facility Fund.

-By late August over $10,000 has been raised through community fundraising events.
-The next fundraising event is the Kaikōura Hop over the 21st and 22nd September.
+Over $50,000 has also been raised through community fundraising events.
+This includes over $12,000 raised at the Kaikōura Hop over the 21st and 22nd September.

-"Anyone willing to help can get in touch through our Kaikōura Community Pool Facebook page you can also contribute at any time to the Give a little page or show your support at any of the upcoming fundraising events” said Trustee and Fundraising Team lead Toni Batey.
+Get involved: Contribute at any time to the Give a little page or show your support by helping at any of the upcoming fundraising events.

 Check out the Kaikōura Community Pool Facebook page to stay up to date with all the fundraising events and activities, and to find out how you can get involved.